balena-io/debugging-masterclass/README.md

 [Install]
 WantedBy=multi-user.target
+Alias=resin-supervisor.service
 ```

 #### 8.1 Restarting the Supervisor

-It's actually incredibly rare to actually *need* a Supervisor restart.
+It's actually incredibly rare to actually _need_ a Supervisor restart.
 The
 Supervisor will attempt to recover from issues that occur automatically, without
 the requirement for a restart.
 If you've got to a point where you believe that
 a restart is required, double check with the other agent on-duty, and if